Sharon-B/Inside-Out/README.md

 # Project Summary

-Inside Out Garden Furniture is an e-commerce store where users can browse and purchase garden furniture items from various categories.
+Inside Out Garden Furniture is an e-commerce store where users can browse and purchase garden furniture items.
+Users can browse by category and search for specific items.

 # Contents